caspervg/rlge/README.md

 - `rlge_collision_debug`: move a collider through several shapes; enable collider drawing in the "Collisions" window.
 - `rlge_shader_demo`: layer-level wave shader + per-entity flash shader with ImGui sliders.
 - `rlge_lighting_demo`: point/torch/mouse-follow lights over normal-mapped sprites; resize the PIP viewport with WASD and pan its camera with arrows.
+- `rlge_raygui_demo`: panel with sliders/checks using raygui; tweak a moving box's speed/color.

 ## Using RLGE in your own game